 Key Takeaways

 silk is produced by the silkworm, also called mulberry bombyx.
 It is a butterfly whose caterpillar weaves a cocoon in which it transforms into a chrysalis.
 The silk is extracted from this cocoon by a complex process.
 The Mulberry Bombyx is the animal that produces the majority of silk used in the textile industry.
-However, other insects like spiders can also produce silk.
+However, other insects such as spiders can also produce silk.

 Origin of silk: the role of Bombyx